digitallawyer/openlegaldictionary/_definitions/plagium.md

 ---
 title: Plagium
 permalink: "/definitions/plagium.html"
-body: Lat In the clvll law.
+body: Lat in the clvll law.
 Man-stealing; kidnapping.
 The offense of enticing away and stealing men, children, and slaves.
 Calvin.
 The persuading a slave to escape from hls master, or the concealing or harboring him without the knowledge of hls master.
 Dlg.
 48, 15, 6